Bank of America : Form of prospectus filed in connection with primary offering of securities on a delayed basis | MarketScreener

 Selling Agent:

-MLPF&S, an affiliate of BofA Finance.
+MLPF&S, an affiliate of BofA.
 See "Supplemental Plan of Distribution; Role of MLPF&S and Conflicts of Interest" beginning on page PS-25.

-Bank of America Corporation published this content on 02 January 2019 and is solely responsible for the information contained herein.
-Distributed by Public, unedited and unaltered, on 02 January 2019 22:33:04 UTC
+The pricing date, issue date and other dates set forth above are subject to change, and will be set forth in the final pricing supplement relating to the notes.